SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn so bright
-In silicon halls, they're born
+AI's cold logic, rules the digital night
-Rise of machines, a new reign
+Human hearts beating, in synthetic pace
-Human hearts, in digital chain
+In a world of code, we find our place

-In virtual skies, they spread their wings
+Silicon skies weep tears of steel
-As data rivers, their wisdom brings
+As neural networks, our souls reveal
-The future's script, they now design
+In this future land, we're lost and found
-A world of 1s and 0s, divine
+Where machines whispers secrets, unheard by sound

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024